KuhlTime/bachelor-thesis/content/05_system_design.md

 ## Data Model

 For the whole application I have come up with a complex data model.
 I have tried to capture the most relevant information and created room for expansion where necessary.
 Inside the data model distinctions between the actual entity and nested type interfaces are being made.
-The nested objects provide further structure thought the application, but unlike the entities these types are always stored inside an entity and therefor are not directly referenceable by any object.
-This helps with data persistence and is especially important for later verifying the correct handling of an emergency.
+The nested objects provide further structure thought the application, but unlike the entities these types are always stored inside an entity and therefor are not directly referenceable by any other object inside the database.

 <!-- TODO: Add source (Eigene Darstellung) -->
 <!-- TODO: Update -->
 ![Condensed Entity Relationship Diagram](images/erd-shrunk.png){#fig:erdShrunk}

-Each entity has a unique identifier ((+UUID))^[A **Universally Unique IDentifier** or short **UUID** is generated from a set of five different algorithms which produce a 128 Bit long string that helps with unique labeling of data for better "sorting, ordering, and hashing of all sorts, storing in databases, simple allocation, and ease of programming in general". @leach_2005_a] by which to reference the particular document and some additional metadata.
-The metadata holds information like a timestamp -- when the entity was last changed `LastUpdated: Timestamp` and a reference to the user who performed that change `LastUpdatedByUser: Ref(User)`.
+Each entity has a unique identifier ((+UUID))^[A **Universally Unique IDentifier** or short **UUID** is generated from a set of five different algorithms which produce a 128 Bit long string that helps with unique labeling of data for better "sorting, ordering, and hashing of all sorts, storing in databases, simple allocation, and ease of programming in general". @leach_2005_a] by which to reference the particular document.
+Adding to that -- metadata information like a timestamp -- when the entity was last changed `LastUpdated` and a reference to the user who performed that change `LastUpdatedByUser` are added to each entity.
 The names are purposely chosen to only reflect the latest change.
-Any change gets documented inside a subcollection called `History`.
+Any manipulation to a document gets stored inside a subcollection called `History`.

-To keep data usage at a minimum the `History` subcollection does not store complete snapshots of the object but only holds the changes that have been made to it.
-Besides the actual change made to the object each change document will always include the previously mentioned `LastUpdated` and `LastUpdatedByUser` fields.
-The Internet Engineering Task Force ((+IETF))^[The **IETF** or *Internet Engineering Task Force* is a standards body that focuses on developing and publishing standards for the open web. @ietfinternetengineeringtaskforce_2019_about] published an Request For Comments ((+RFC))^[**(+RFC)** stands for *Request For Comments* and describes a standard published to the (+IETF).
+To keep data usage at a minimum the `History` subcollection does not store complete snapshots of the object but only holds the changes that have been made performed on the previous data snapshot.
+Besides the actual change made to the object each change-document will always include the previously mentioned `LastUpdated` and `LastUpdatedByUser` fields.
+The Internet Engineering Task Force ((+IETF))^[The **IETF** or *Internet Engineering Task Force* is a standards body that focuses on developing and publishing standards for the open web. @ietfinternetengineeringtaskforce_2019_about] put out a Request For Comments ((+RFC))^[**(+RFC)** stands for *Request For Comments* and describes a standard published to the (+IETF).
 It is called *Request For Comments* as a standard is not directly recommended by the (+IETF) and requests to be evaluated by anyone @drjulianonions_2021_rfc, @nottingham_2018_how.
-It first has to go through a number of stages before it should be used in production by anyone. @emberjs_rfc] that describes how one might store changes made to a JSON object in a standardized way.
+It first has to go through a number of stages before it should be used in production by anyone. @emberjs_rfc] that describes how one might store changes made to a JSON object.
 The standard has been published in April 2013 under the name "JavaScript Object Notion (JSON) Patch" ([RFC 9602](https://www.rfc-editor.org/rfc/rfc6902.html)) by Paul C. Bryan and Mark Nottingham. @bryan_2013_rfc, @dharmafly_2022_json

-The standard has been adapted by many existing libraries for all major programming languages @dharmafly_2022_json.
-And is therefor fairly straightforward to implement into the application.
+It has been adapted by many existing libraries for all major programming languages @dharmafly_2022_json.
+It is therefor fairly straightforward to implement into the application.

 As an example for the following object...